-Coronavirus (COVID-19) may cause damage and inflammation to the lungs, heart, kidneys and brain.
-This may affect these organs in the long-term.
+In some people, coronavirus (COVID-19) may cause long-term damage and inflammation to the lungs, heart, kidneys and brain.

-This is one of the reasons why it is important to protect yourself and others by washing your hands regularly, wearing a face mask and maintaining physical distance of at least 1.5 metres.
+This is why it is important to protect yourself and others by washing your hands regularly, wearing a face mask and maintaining physical distance of at least 1.5 metres.
 See how to stay safe and well page for more information.

 What is the latest information on immunity to coronavirus (COVID-19)?

-When infected with a virus, it is common for people’s bodies to develop defences that give the body immunity that can protect them from getting the same virus again.
-As coronavirus (COVID-19) is a new virus, we don’t yet understand how long such immunity will last.
+When infected with a virus like coronavirus (COVID-19), it is common for people’s bodies to develop defences that give the body immunity and provide protection from getting the same virus again.
+As this coronavirus is new, we don’t yet understand how long such immunity lasts.

-Some coronavirus (COVID-19) research shows that immunity levels may begin to decrease a few weeks after recovery, and people who experience milder symptoms may develop less immunity.
+Some coronavirus (COVID-19) research shows that immunity levels may decrease a few weeks after recovery, and people who experience milder symptoms may develop less immunity.

-As of September 2020, only two instances of reinfection have been reported globally.
-In both cases, tests found that the first and second infections were separate occurrences and not a continuation of the same infection.
+As of October 2020, only nine instances of reinfection have been reported globally out of 44 million reported coronavirus (COVID-19) infections around the world.
+In these cases, tests found that the first and second infections were separate occurrences and not a continuation of the same infection.

 How is coronavirus (COVID-19) transmitted?

-As coronavirus (COVID-19) is a new virus, new research is emerging from scientists regularly.
-Currently, the World Health Organization suggests that coronavirus (COVID-19) can be transmitted by contact with droplets, airborne aerosols and contaminated surfaces.
+As coronavirus (COVID-19) is a new virus, new scientific research is regularly emerging.
+Currently, the World Health Organization suggests that coronavirus (COVID-19) can be transmitted by contact with droplets or airborne aerosols from an infected person, and contaminated surfaces.
 Airborne aerosols are tiny particles that float in the air.
 This understanding may change as more research emerges and we learn more about coronavirus (COVID-19).

 A person can be infected with coronavirus (COVID-19) by touching respiratory droplets like saliva or tears from an infected person.
 These are spread through coughing, sneezing, kissing, talking or singing.